 Information for agencies

-An exciting employment opportunity bringing Aboriginal and Torres Strait Islander people and Western Australian government agencies together.
+An exciting employment opportunity bringing Aboriginal and Torres Strait Islander people and Western Australian public sector agencies together.

 First, the really important stuff:

-• WA government sector agencies are eligible to host Solid Future trainees.
+• WA public sector agencies are eligible to host Solid Future trainees.

 • Trainees can be placed in metropolitan or regional locations.